Components that Support the Range of Learners

 Differentiation: Supporting the Range of Learners.
 Included in nearly every Session, this feature (pdf) provides suggestions for intervention or extension activities related to the activity at hand.
 When applicable, ideas for working with English language learners are also included.
 This section always follows the Ongoing Assessment: Observing Students at Work questions, which help teachers assess which students may need an intervention or be ready for an extension.

 Working with the Range of Learners: Classroom Cases.
 Located in Implementing Investigations at Grade X, these teacher-written cases present situations from Investigations classrooms and invite readers to grapple with what it means to support the range of learners.
 The cases focus on one of three themes–community, accommodations, or language and representation–and end with questions to consider and discuss.
-(Download an example at each grade level.)
+(Download an example at K, 1, 2, 3, 4, 5.)

 The Differentiation and Intervention Guide for Investigations.
 These Guides, available for Grades 1-5, provide four pages of support per Investigation, as well as additional blackline masters.
 (Learn more and download samples at each grade.)